 The Practical Certificate in Strategic Foresight

-NPSIA-PT&D is pleased to announce our pilot offering of this unique, 2-day workshop in Strategic Foresight.
+NPSIA-PT&D is pleased to announce the Spring 2019 offering of this unique, 2-day workshop in Strategic Foresight.
 Foresight is used increasingly to inform public policy, guide economic and national security intelligence efforts, road-map strategic planning initiatives and manage global risk.

 The objective of this workshop is to introduce and train participants in various methods and approaches used to explore, assess, and contemplate emerging and future trends.